-Tim McElhannon is a lifelong explorer and adventurer who can frequently be found hiking the trails of Rockbridge County and on the Appalachian Trail east of Lexington or cycling the roads and trails in the area.
-He grew up in Atlanta and his family spent their vacations and many weekends in the Blue Ridge Mountains of North Georgia building a small cabin on the Toccoa River where his love of the outdoors was born.
-After graduating from the University of Georgia he was commissioned in the U.S. Navy and reported to flight school in Pensacola, Florida.
+Tim McElhannon is a lifelong explorer and adventurer who can frequently be found hiking the Appalachian Trail east of Lexington, exploring the trails of Rockbridge County, and cycling the roads and trails in the area.
+He grew up in Atlanta and his family spent their vacations and many weekends in the Blue Ridge Mountains of North Georgia building a small cabin on the Toccoa River, where his love of the outdoors was born.
+After graduating from the University of Georgia, he was commissioned in the U.S. Navy and reported to flight school in Pensacola, Florida.

 During a 24-year career as a Navy pilot he traveled to over 40 countries and hiked in Asia, Europe and the Middle East.
 His final tour in the Navy was in the VMI Naval ROTC unit and upon his retirement in 2004 he became the Director of International Programs at VMI where he worked until his final retirement in 2012.